htcondor/htcondor/docs/users-manual/special-environment-considerations.rst

 :index:`IwdFlushNFSCache<single: IwdFlushNFSCache; ClassAd job attribute>`

-HTCondor attempts to flush the NFS cache on a submit machine in order to refresh a job’s initial working directory.
+HTCondor attempts to flush the NFS cache on a submit machine in order to refresh a job's initial working directory.
 This allows files written by the job into an NFS mounted initial working directory to be immediately visible on the submit machine.
 Since the flush operation can require multiple round trips to the NFS server, it is expensive.
 Therefore, a